Tempera

+The term Tempera also refers to the paintings done in any kind of these tempera mediums.

 Etymology

 The term tempera is derived from the Italian dipingere a tempera ("paint in distemper"), from the Late Latin distemperare ("mix thoroughly").

 History

+The earliest known examples of egg tempera are the prehistoric murals on the Domus de Janas chamber tombs in Sardinia, dating back to 3400-2700 BCE.
+Analysed samples of 1200 BCE also detected egg tempera in the murals of the Palace of Nestor in Pylos.

-Tempera painting has been found on early Egyptian sarcophagus decorations.
-Many of the Fayum mummy portraits use tempera, sometimes in combination with encaustic painting with melted wax, the alternative painting technique in the ancient world.
-It was also used for the murals of the 3rd century Dura-Europos synagogue.
+It is frequently claimed that egg empera painting has been found on early Egyptian sarcophagus decorations.
+Some Fayum mummy portraits also seem to have been done in tempera, sometimes in combination with encaustic painting made with melted wax, the alternative painting technique in the ancient world.
+But recent scientific analysis cast some doubts in those affirmations.
+It was probably also used for the murals of the 3rd century Dura-Europos synagogue.

 A related technique has been used also in ancient and early medieval paintings found in several caves and rock-cut temples of India.
 High-quality art with the help of tempera was created in Bagh Caves between the late 4th and 10th centuries and in the 7th century in Ravan Chhaya rock shelter, Odisha.

-The art technique was known from the classical world, where it appears to have taken over from encaustic painting and was the main medium used for panel painting and illuminated manuscripts in the Byzantine world and Medieval and Early Renaissance Europe.
+This art technique was known from the classical world, where it appears to have taken over from encaustic painting and was the main medium used for panel painting and illuminated manuscripts in the Byzantine world and Medieval and Early Renaissance Europe.
 Tempera painting was the primary panel painting medium for nearly every painter in the European Medieval and Early renaissance period up to 1500.
 For example, most surviving panel paintings attributed to Michelangelo are executed in egg tempera, an exception being his Doni Tondo which uses both tempera and oil paint.

-Oil paint, which may have originated in Afghanistan between the 5th and 9th centuries and migrated westward in the Middle Ages eventually superseded tempera.
+Oil paint, which may have originated in Afghanistan between the 5th and 9th centuries and migrated westward in the Middle Ages eventually superseded tempera in popularity.
 Oil replaced tempera as the principal medium used for creating artwork during the 15th century in Early Netherlandish painting in northern Europe.
 Around 1500, oil paint replaced tempera in Italy.
 In the 19th and 20th centuries, there were intermittent revivals of tempera technique in Western art, among the Pre-Raphaelites, Social Realists, and others.
 Tempera painting continues to be used in Greece and Russia where it is the traditional medium for Orthodox icons.